 About Kim Morrissey, Barrister at Law

-Kim Morrissey is a will dispute and family provision barrister with over 38 years experience in litigation assisting people to resolve their will dispute claims.
-As a barrister he appears regularly in the Supreme Court of NSW, briefed by solicitors from all over Australia in will dispute cases on behalf of clients.
+Kim Morrissey is a will disputes, estates and family provision barrister with over 30 years experience in litigation assisting people to resolve their will dispute claims.
+As a barrister, he appears regularly in the Supreme Court of NSW, briefed by solicitors from all over Australia in will dispute cases on behalf of clients.

-Kim specialises in family provision, probate, will dispute claims, construction of will cases, trusts and equity, and commercial law.
+Kim specialises in family provision, estates, probate, will disputes, contesting a will claims, construction of will cases, trusts and equity, and commercial law.

 He graduated in Arts and Law of the Australian National University, Canberra, and was first admitted as a barrister and solicitor of the Supreme Court of the ACT in 1974 and as a solicitor of the Supreme Court of NSW in 1974, and of the Supreme Court of the Northern Territory in 1988.